The Low-redshift Lyman-continuum Survey: [S II]-deficiency and the leakage of ionizing radiation: Conclusions

 \section{Conclusions}

-We have reported on using the relative weakness of the [\sulf{2}] 6717,6731 nebular emission lines defined with respect to normal star-forming galaxies as an indicator for galaxies that are optically thin to ionizing radiation.
+We have reported on using the relative weakness of the [\sulf{2}] 6717, 6731 nebular emission lines defined with respect to normal star-forming galaxies as an indicator for galaxies that are optically thin to ionizing radiation.
 This method was proposed in \cite{Wang2019}, and statistically tested in this paper with new HST/COS observations of 66 star-forming galaxies in \lz\ \citep{lyc_sample}.
 We find that [\sulf{2}]-deficiency is an effective way to identify candidates for LyC-emitting galaxies, and can complement other proposed LyC predictors.

-More specifically, we have shown that the LyC-emitting galaxies are more [\sulf{2}]-deficient than the other galaxies, that the detection fraction of them increases strongly as a function of [\sulf{2}]-deficiency, and that the value of the far-UV based escape fractions have statistically-significant (but weak) correlations with [\sulf{2}]-deficiency.
+More specifically, we have shown that the LyC-emitting galaxies are more [\sulf{2}]-deficient than the other galaxies, that the detection fraction of them increases strongly as a function of [\sulf{2}]-deficiency, and that the value of the far-UV based escape fractions have statistically significant (but weak) correlations with [\sulf{2}]-deficiency.
 In addition, we have also shown that [\sulf{2}]-deficiency does not show a significant correlation with most of the other proposed indirect signposts of LyC leakage with the exception of the compactness of the starburst.
 This implies that [\sulf{2}]-deficiency is an independent indicator of LyC leakage.

-We have discussed the photo-ionizing process in light of the scatter seen in the relationship between [\sulf{2}]-deficiency and \fesc.
-This likely indicates line-of-sight variations in ionization parameters and covering fractions, and/or anisotropically escaping LyC photons, which is in agreement with serval other studies at low to intermediate redshifts \citep{Steidel2018,Ramambason2020}.
+We have discussed the photoionizing process in light of the scatter seen in the relationship between [\sulf{2}]-deficiency and \fesc.
+This likely indicates line-of-sight variations in ionization parameters and covering fractions, and/or anisotropically escaping LyC photons, which is in agreement with several other studies at low to intermediate redshifts \citep{Steidel2018,Ramambason2020}.

 To summarize, the increased sample size of low-$z$ LyC-emitting galaxies from \lz\ allows us to statistically confirm that [\sulf{2}]-deficiency is a robust technique for finding galaxies leaking a significant amount of the LyC radiation.
-Although it is yet not obvious how accurately the numerical value of escape fraction of LyC could be inferred from [\sulf{2}]-deficiency for individual galaxies, it is very useful in the context of statistical estimates for samples of galaxies.
-This gives us an additional technique to identify potential LyC-emitting galaxies at low-$z$ and during the EoR with future observations with the JWST.
+Although it is yet not obvious how accurately the numerical value of the escape fraction of LyC could be inferred from [\sulf{2}]-deficiency for individual galaxies, it is very useful in the context of statistical estimates for samples of galaxies.
+This gives us an additional technique to identify potential LyC-emitting galaxies at low $z$ and during the EoR with future observations with the JWST.